What are settlement agreements?

 Legal costs for settlement agreements

 Normally the employer contributes towards the employee’s legal costs for obtaining legal advice on a settlement agreement.
 There is no legal requirement for the employer to contribute but it is common practice.
-A contribution could, for instance, be in the region of £300 to £750 plus VAT but there is no set fee.
 If further legal costs are incurred usually the employee would have to cover the shortfall unless the employer agrees to increase the contribution.

 A reference could be agreed and annexed to the settlement agreement.
 The employer would then normally be obliged to provide the agreed reference to any prospective employers.
 In many sectors, including the financial sector, it is standard practice only to provide a factual reference with dates of employment and job title.
 A factual reference could nevertheless be annexed to the settlement agreement.
 In some cases it may also be sensible to agree an internal announcement.